-While the BCH formula will not be a major tool for the analysis, BCH serves as a basis for, and intuition to, the closed form of the derivative in Equation \eqref{eq:derivative-exact}.
+While the BCH formula will not be a major tool for the analysis, BCH serves as a basis for, and intuition to, the closed form of the derivative given in Equation \eqref{eq:derivative-exact}.

-Now that we have established an explicit class of quantum feature maps with a particular encoding scheme, we move into deriving the tangent space of an arbitrary point in the codomain.
+Now that we have established an explicit class of quantum feature maps with a computationally tangible encoding scheme, we move into deriving the tangent space of an arbitrary point in the range.